brunolmarques/spark-on-k8s-examples/README.md

 # Spark on Kubernetes examples

-Collection of stable application's examples for spark on kubernetes service
+Collection of stable application's examples for spark on kubernetes service.

 ### Table of Contents